Home » Comparison » AMD vs Intel: Which CPU is Better?

 Ans.
 In the pricing difference between AMD and Intel, AMD is significantly cheaper than Intel when it comes to microprocessors chips and CPUs.
 Experts say that Intel is more expensive because of its brand name.
 However, there are also talks about both AMD and Intel specializing in different features and targeting different groups of users.

 Q 8.
-AMD vs Intel Which is more durable?
+AMD vs Intel – Which is more durable?

 Ans.
 CPUs in general are considered to be the most durable part of a device.
-Some professionals believe that AMD and Intel are equally durable.
+Some professionals believe that Intel and AMD are equally durable.
 However, AMD users generally see more issues because they tend to use the processor more and at a faster speed than usual.
 Intel on the other hand limits this kind of overclocking.
 This is a reason most people also believe that Intel is more durable than AMD.

 Q 9.
 What is Intel Core?